scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_summary_features.rst

     <br />
     <br />

 ..
-GENERATED FROM PYTHON SOURCE LINES 62-67
+GENERATED FROM PYTHON SOURCE LINES 59-64

-Use :func:`squidpy.pl.extract` to plot the summary features on the tissue image or have a look at `our interactive visualisation tutorial <../../external_tutorials/tutorial_napari.ipynb>`_ to learn how to use our interactive :mod:`napari` plugin.
+Use :func:`squidpy.pl.extract` to plot the summary features on the tissue image or have a look at `our interactive visualization tutorial <../../external_tutorials/tutorial_napari.ipynb>`_ to learn how to use our interactive :mod:`napari` plugin.
 Note how the spatial distribution of channel means is different for fluorescence channels 0 (DAPI stain) and 1 (GFAP stain).

 ..
-GENERATED FROM PYTHON SOURCE LINES 67-69
+GENERATED FROM PYTHON SOURCE LINES 64-65

 .. code-block:: default

     sc.pl.spatial(sq.pl.extract(adata, "summary_features"), color=[None, "summary_ch-0_mean", "summary_ch-1_mean"], bw=True)